appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

 # AWS AMI

 This page provides steps to install Appsmith using an Amazon Machine Image (AMI).
+You may also follow the video tutorial on how to install Appsmith using an <a href="https://www.youtube.com/watch?v=nnyikBImju8" target="_blank" rel="noopener noreferrer" className="external-link">Amazon Machine Image (AMI)</a>.

 ## Prerequisites